icinganalysis/icinganalysis.github.io/content/porter perkins flight safety.md

 did not entirely realize the importance of those conditions until an accident in 1994 [^4].
 The official accident reports are not easy to read [^5] [^6], but are highly recommended.
 That accident set a number of efforts into effect, including new regulations [^7].

+## Citations

+References were cited at scholar.google.com these many times:

+Tailplane icing and aircraft performance degradation: 1
+Aircraft icing problems-After 50 years: 12
+Contending with Airframe Icing: 0

+## Related

+This is part of the [Porter Perkins]({filename}Porter%20Perkins.md) series.

 ## Notes